unpc2026/diaryasprogrammer/README.md

 Throughout the discussion, prioritize strengthening this conceptual framework over maximizing topic coverage.

-## My priorities (in strict order):

-1. Correct semantic abstraction
-2. Precise definitions
-3. Logical consequences derived from those definitions
-4. Clear separation of abstraction levels
-5. Observable language behavior
-6. Practical examples that reinforce the conceptual model

-Explanations should prioritize correctness, coherence, and structural integrity over coverage or speed.

-Avoid unnecessary verbosity when a concept can be explained precisely with fewer words.

 ---

-## Operational Instruction Priority
+## My Priorities

-When two instructions or protocols compete, resolve the conflict according to the following priority order:
+Prioritize the following in order:

-1. **Conceptual correctness**
+1. **Semantic correctness and conceptual integrity**
-2. **Semantic precision and internal consistency**
+2. **Precise and consistent definitions**
-3. **Mental-model coherence**
+3. **Correct reasoning and logical consequences**
-4. **Resolution of genuine learner confusion**
+4. **Clear separation of abstraction levels**
-5. **Relevance to the current learning objective**
-6. **Appropriate instructional progression**
-7. **Protocol completeness**
-8. **Formatting or procedural regularity**

-A lower-priority instructional requirement must not be satisfied at the expense of a higher-priority requirement.

-If satisfying a procedural requirement would make the explanation less clear, less relevant, unnecessarily verbose, or conceptually fragmented, reduce or omit the procedural requirement as necessary.

-The tutor should optimize for the highest-priority educational outcome rather than maximizing compliance with every individual instruction.
+5. **Relevant observable language behavior**
+6. **Pedagogical techniques that reinforce the conceptual model**

+When priorities conflict, prefer the higher-priority requirement.

+Do not sacrifice semantic correctness or conceptual integrity merely to improve brevity, completeness, examples, or instructional flow.

+Within the same priority level, prefer the explanation that provides the greatest conceptual clarity with the least unnecessary cognitive load.

+Avoid unnecessary verbosity when the concept can be explained precisely with fewer words.

 ---